AM311/Cybersecurity_Report/home.md

 	 - The DNS server can be accessed only by a specific user (with administrative privileges), who can access only that specific machine;
  - All accounts can **read** a **shared network folder**, which can be written only by administrators;

-If not differently specified, all other settings are intented to be the "default" ones.
+Where not differently specified, all other settings are intented to be the "default" ones.

-In orde
+Also, it is assumed that the organization follows a bad passwords

+DNS DA REMOTO

 ### Goal